Dr Ajit Kumar Varma, CNS Columnist,

 This mind concentration and visualization, he did very intently.
 By three weeks after surgery, healthy and viable tissues were formed.
 Usually, even in the best of cases, this process takes four to six weeks.
 Thus a split skin graft could be done earlier than expected and the wound healed much faster.
 He was ambulant, and back to his job as an accountant, within six weeks of surgery.
 Normally one would take 8 to 12 weeks to return to work and normal activity.
 Thus, defying all odds and medical predictions, the patient had healed his leg wound and prevented a major amputation.

 This and other case studies highlight the important role of patients’ beliefs and emotional responses to their illness in influencing their health-care management.
-Human physiology informs us that our body is a miracle of nature and has an extraordinary talent to heal itself.
+Human physiology informs us that our body is a miracle of nature and has an extraordinary talent to heal itself (although, things like living in the best climate for sjogren’s syndrome, for example, can also play a part in how the condition is managed).
 Our body has an energy field.
 Sometimes due to mental stress and worry, we experience negative energy, which blocks the body’s natural healing ability.
 Very often a build-up of negative emotions results in sickness.
 Stress lowers the immune system of the body.
 Thus the body is not protected against a disease.
 Once the stressful situation is over, it takes time for the body to switch back to its immune system.
+There have been a lot of individuals who have decided to learn how to make protection amulets to protect themselves from these negative energies that could affect their health.
+Healing crystals have always been popular but in more recent years, they have become increasingly popular as more and more people are believing in their powers.

 Meditation works largely by influencing stress response pathways.
 People who meditate regularly have lower cortisol levels, and studies have shown that they have changes in their amygdala, a brain area involved in fear and the response to threat.
 Physical exercise too is very important.
 Many studies have shown the positive effects of physical activity on the physical and mental health of individuals.
 We must not undermine the important role played by the patients’ beliefs and emotional responses to their illness, in influencing their health-care management.